-3.1 LOCATION
+3.1 Location

-3.1.1 Regional and Local Context
+3.1.1 Regional and local context

-The regional and local context of the Project will be described and illustrated on maps at suitable scales.
+The regional and local context of the Project will be described and illustrated on maps at suitable scales with locational maps showing the site and the supporting local and state road network systems, complete with road names for orientation.
 Real property descriptions of the Project site will be provided.